vaibhavsdewan/GRAND-Luxury-Fashion-Marketplace/README.md

 ## Usage
 - Visit the website to explore luxury fashion products including bags, watches, jewellery, perfumes, shoes, wallets, sunglasses and jackets.
-- Browse through the categories, view detailed product pages, and add items to your cart.

 ## Contributing
 1. Fork the project.